 Home > Healthy Living

-Food poisoning can affect one person or a group of people who all ate the same contaminated food.
-It is more common happens after eating at picnics, school cafeterias, large social functions, or restaurants.
+Food poisoning can affect one person or a group of people who all ate the same food.
+It is more common after eating at picnics, school cafeterias, large social functions, or restaurants.

 Food poisoning can occur after eating or drinking:

-Many types of germs may cause food poisoning, including:
+Many types of germs and toxins may cause food poisoning, including: